Since ages ago, the messaging on Hybrid inverters hasn't been clear. So, lets make it clear.

 They're not all what they're cracked up to be

-There are a few models of solar inverters that claim to be 'hybrid'; but contain less hardware than others, meaning that you'll need to invest further when you actually get the batteries, adding further components that aid the isolation from the grid, or measure the homes usage and solar generation precisely to direct the battery when to charge and discharge.
+There are a few models of solar inverters that claim to be 'hybrid'; but contain less hardware than others, meaning that you'll need to invest further when you actually get the batteries.
+The extra bits are usually required to aid the isolation from the grid, or measure the homes usage and solar generation precisely to direct the battery when to charge and discharge.

 Do you have to get a Hybrid inverter if you want a battery?